donedgardo/blog/content/blog/clean-architecture.md

 In between we have our use case layer, which purpose is to allow input an output layers be able to interact with our business rules.

-To make sure our code is clean, and our architecture is flexible all the dependencies point towards our buisness rules.
+To make sure our code is clean, and our architecture is flexible all the dependencies point towards our business rules.
 This means that our business modules do not depend on lower level modules.
 For example, we wouldn't want our tic-tac-toe game rules to depend on any of the UI code, or the server rendering code.
 A good rule of thumb to recognize what a high level module is vs a lower level module is to see how close to the input/output it is, the closer to the inputs/outputs the lower level it is.